Mahesh1216/Document-Collection-System/README.md

 # QuickDocs Document Management System

-This is a technical assessment to build a complete document collection system with an AI query interface for QuickDocs startup.
+building a complete document collection system with an AI query interface for QuickDocs startup.

 ## Requirements